Zavsek/POD_GO-Helix_converter/README.md

 ## Limitations

-The converter may have issues with presets containing certain effects or specific configurations.
+The converter is a simple mockup and may have issues with presets containing certain effects or specific configurations.
 >